Nutraceutical startup on way to certification

 Geisler is the man behind the science, but Francis is the face of business.
 Francis works closely with their targeted demographic and truly wants to offer a product that customers not only want and need, but have access to.

-“We interviewed close to a hundred people with gout, and through that process we learned that there were needs outside of the product we were [developing],” Francis said, adding inclusivity is at the center of Theraneutrics’ mission.
+“We interviewed close to 100 people with gout, and through that process, we learned that there were needs outside of the product we were [developing],” Francis said, adding inclusivity is at the center of Theraneutrics’ mission.

-Francis said Geisler’s research is well-thought and supported by pre-existing, non-commercialized research which helps safeguard against any biasness that could surface during testing.
+Francis said Geisler’s research is well thought and supported by preexisting, noncommercialized research, which helps safeguard against any biases that could surface during testing.

-There is a special quality in people who have known what they want to do since a child.
-Geisler said it was h is ambition to have his own lab as a kid and always wanted to be a scientist.
+There is a special quality in people who have known what they want to do since they were a child.
+Geisler said it was his ambition to have his own lab as a kid and always wanted to be a scientist.

-“I had a book for kids that showed scientist were doing all sorts of cool things: digging up dinosaurs, working in the lab and going into space, and so my notion was that I just had to be a scientist and I could do all of those things,” Geiseler said.
+“I had a book for kids that showed scientists were doing all sorts of cool things: digging up dinosaurs, working in the lab and going into space, and so my notion was that I just had to be a scientist, and I could do all of those things,” Geiseler said.

 His years of specialized study allow him to comprehensibly teach the community about gout.
 This makes him and his work incredibly approachable for those with unmet needs and conditions.